garrettmichaelgeorge/garrettmichaelgeorge/README.md

 <hr />
 <br />

+- Currently working at [TTI](https://www.ttigroup.com) as a backend Elixir programmer on the Torque Interactive team.

-- Currently working on the [Timeless Jeweler App](https://github.com/garrettmichaelgeorge/timeless_jeweler_public), a commercial retail management app for jewelers, and [PatchCable](https://github.com/garrettmichaelgeorge/patch_cable), an audiovisual programming environment for the web inspired by Max/MSP
+- On the side, working on the [Timeless Jeweler App](https://github.com/garrettmichaelgeorge/timeless_jeweler_public), a commercial retail management app for jewelers, and [PatchCable](https://github.com/garrettmichaelgeorge/patch_cable), an audiovisual programming environment for the web

+- Languages include Ruby, JavaScript (+ TypeScript), and SQL.

-- My specialty is building web applications in Ruby and Ruby on Rails.
-I can work across the full stack; my favorite kind of work is backend programming.
+- My specialty is building web apps in Ruby and Ruby on Rails.
+I can work across the full stack; my favorite area is backend programming: data modeling, software architecture, design, automated testing, etc.

-- Currently learning TypeScript and frontend performance best-practices.
+- Currently learning functional programming with Elixir.

 - I also love audio programming in environments like Max/MSP and the Web Audio API.

-- When I'm not programming, you can find me composing [music](https://soundcloud.com/garrettmichaelgeorge) for the concert hall, spending time with my wife, and playing tug with my dog, Pippin.
+- When I'm not programming, you can find me composing [music](https://soundcloud.com/garrettmichaelgeorge) for the concert hall, spending time with my wife, hitting the disc golf course with friends, and playing tug with my dog, Pippin.

 <hr />